Sorry, you need to enable JavaScript to visit this website.

 The National School Support Services (NSSS) offers other educational opportunities for students with a disability who have finished compulsory school, namely the Dun Manwel Attard Young Adult Resource Centre and the Helen Keller Resource Centre.

-Intensive SEC Revision Classes falling under the Youth Guarantee scheme are offered for free to students who fail in one or more of the SEC core subjects and who want to apply for the September re-sit session.
-Another initiative that falls under the Youth Guarantee scheme consists of Remedial Classes offered to MCAST students who failed their examinations at Levels 1, 2, or 3 and hence can be classified as potential early school leavers.
-Through Youth Guarantee’s ICT Course for ALP Students, educational opportunities are provided for ALP students to acquire ICT knowledge and skills in line with the demands of the labour market.
+Intensive SEC Revision Classes falling under the Youth Guarantee scheme were free to students who fail in one or more of the SEC core subjects and want to apply for the September re-sit session.
+Another initiative that fell under the Youth Guarantee scheme consists of Remedial Classes offered to MCAST students who failed their examinations at Levels 1, 2, or 3 and hence can be classified as potential early school leavers.
+Through Youth Guarantee’s ICT Course for ALP Students, educational opportunities were provided for ALP students to acquire ICT knowledge and skills in line with the demands of the labour market.

 Many initiatives mentioned above promote social integration at all levels.
-Data for every action is provided in the context of the current status that needs to be considered as well as recommendations.
-Related stakeholders concur unanimously about the element of timely prevention, possibly at the earliest stages.
+Data for every action is provided in the context of the current status that needs to be considered and recommendations.
+Related stakeholders concur unanimously about timely prevention, possibly at the earliest stages.

 E-learning initiatives

 With regard to transforming teaching and learning of digital skills in a lifelong learning perspective, including the training of teachers, DDLTS is mainstreaming the EU’s digital competence framework DIGCOMP (JRC, 2017) focusing on digital literacies and 21st century skills.
 The Institute for Education offers a whole range of CDP courses, including courses related to digital competencies, in collaboration with DDLTS.
 In the framework of the national project One-Tablet-Per-Child (OTPC,) all educators in Year 4, 5 and 6 have to follow the mandatory course 'Award in the use of tablets in the Primary Classrooms'.
-All these initiatives form part of the combined effort for the strategic implementation of the Digital Education Action Plan (EC, 2018).
+All these initiatives form part of the combined effort to strategically implement the Digital Education Action Plan (EC, 2018).

 Career guidance and relevant professional advice for young people

-The career guidance service within the Ministry for Education and Employment contributes towards the career development as well as personal and social development of students, within a holistic approach.
-This includes initiatives to support students’ subject/career option choices and transitions from primary to secondary education and from secondary to post-secondary education and/or work.
-Career guidance services are delivered in schools by Principal Education Support Practitioners (Career Advisors), and guidance teachers through a variety of face-to-face provisions, such as on a one-to-one basis as well as in small and large groups.
-Career guidance services are also offered at MCASTJunior CollegeHigher Secondary, and the University of Malta
+The career guidance service within the Ministry for Education, Sport, Youth, Research and Innovation contributes towards students' career development and personal and social development, within a holistic approach.
+This includes initiatives to support students’ subject/career options and transitions from primary to secondary education and secondary to post-secondary education and/or work.
+Career guidance services are delivered in schools by Principal Education Support Practitioners (Career Advisors), and guidance teachers through a variety of face-to-face provisions, such as on a one-to-one basis and in small and large groups.
+Career guidance services are also offered at MCASTJunior CollegeHigher Secondary, and the University of Malta.
+Career guidance at MCAST accompanies the students from pre-enrolment to graduation, providing them with guidance in their choice of apprenticeship options.

 The transition co-ordinator support Year 11 students with Individual Educational Needs on the different opportunities that meet the needs of the student.
 This will ensure that the best possible choice of provisions is made for each student.
 The transition co-ordinator helps in the transition programme from secondary mainstream to post-16 provision or from Education Resource Centres to other post-16 provisions, Adult Services, or employment opportunities.
 The Transition co-ordinator organises orientation visits to the different provisions and prepares profiles and action plans for each student’s transition programme.

-The career guidance platform, provides all the information needed, such as careers within specific sectors by means of videos, a quiz/personality test that determines one’s career aptitudes, and a description of several post-secondary courses and the respective entry requirements for students to decide on which career path they will choose.
+The career guidance platform provides all the information needed, such as careers within specific sectors, through videos, a quiz/personality test that determines one’s career aptitudes, and a description of several post-secondary courses and their respective entry requirements, for students to decide which career path to choose.

 Other services include:

-- Talks by employers, career orientation visits, and one-week career exposure experiences for students at the place of work.
+- Talks by employers, career orientation visits, and one-week career exposure experiences for students at work.

 I Choose Fair

--Interactive career websites aim of addressing the information given to young people aged 11-15 about their future career choices.
+-Interactive career websites aim to address the information given to young people aged 11-15 about their future career choices.

 Validation of non-formal and informal learning

 The Validation of Non-Formal and Informal Learning (VINFL) in Malta is regulated by Subsidiary Legislation 327.432, Validation of Non-Formal and Informal Learning regulations of September 2012.
-Under the remit of this legislation and as per Article 6(1) of SL327.433, the National Commission for Further and Higher Education (NCFHE) has been entrusted with VNFIL in Malta.
-Subsidiary Legislation 327.432 determines that the NCFHE must establish Sector Skills Units (SSU), the members of which must include representatives from a number of industry relevant stakeholders The main roles of the SSU are to develop national occupational standards, a set of job related standards for occupations in their respective sectors.
+Under the remit of this legislation and as per Article 6(1) of SL327.433, the Malta Further and Higher Education Authority (MFHEA) has been entrusted with VNFIL in Malta.
+Subsidiary Legislation 327.432 determines that the MFHEA must establish Sector Skills Units (SSU), the members of which must include representatives from a number of industry-relevant stakeholders.
+The main roles of the SSU are to develop national occupational standards, a set of job-related standards for occupations in their respective sectors.

-By the end of 2018, the NCFHE had set up a total of 8 SSUs covering the following industries/ sectors:
+By the end of 2018, the MFHEA had set up a total of 8 SSUs covering the following industries/ sectors:

 Throughout 2018, validation assessment was expanded to new areas such as hairdressing, block laying and beauty which gave the chance to individuals from a wider range of occupations to apply for validation.
-All individuals who passed their validation assessment were given an award for their occupation and MQF level.
+All individuals who passed their validation assessment were awarded for their occupation and MQF level.

-Work-based vocational competences are integrated in Malta’s educational and training programmes emphasising on quality qualifications whilst: increasing economic competitiveness and ensuring that the skills gap between education and work is addressed, producing a skilled labour force which responds better to the labour market needs.
+Work-based vocational competences are integrated in Malta’s educational and training programmes, which emphasise quality qualifications while increasing economic competitiveness and ensuring that the skills gap between education and work is addressed.
+This produces a skilled labour force that responds better to labour market needs.

 - At compulsory education level: